Earth States™

 An approach to designing from within

-Every offering I create is guided by this approach—one that considers not just how a space looks, but how it feels, supports, and reflects you.
+Every offering I create is guided by Earth States™—my design methodology combining colour psychology, emotional aesthetics, and biophilic principles to create homes that support wellbeing and personal connection.
+It considers not just how a space looks, but how it feels, supports, and reflects you.

-Earth States™ offers a way of approaching colour and interiors through how you respond to your environment and move through the world—and how this is revealed through your relationship with colour and space.
+It offers a way of approaching colour and interiors through how you naturally respond to your environment and move through the world—and how this is revealed through your relationship with colour and space, and vice versa.

-Through this lens, colour can become a tool for wellbeing—shaping spaces that support your mood, energy, and sense of ease, while allowing for genuine self-expression.
+Through this lens, colour and interiors become a tool for wellbeing—support your mood, energy, and sense of ease, while allowing for genuine self-expression.

 It’s a way of designing homes that reflect not only how you want them to look, but how you want them to feel and function in everyday life.